CDRMV/Future-Battlefield-Pack-Orbital-Props/README.md

 They are working as regular units like Stationary or Mobile Units.
 So they are selectable, destroyable, movaable or whatever depending on Stationary or Mobile.

-Currently it includes these Prop Units or Types:
+Currently it includes these Prop Units as Early Access:
 - Comet (Mobile Unit)
 - Nebula (Stationary Unit)

+Note:
+They are still in WIP

 Planned:

-Asteroidfield (Stationary Unit)
+- Asteroidfield (Stationary Unit)
-Debrisfield (Stationary Unit)
+- Debrisfield (Stationary Unit)
-Wormhole (Stationary Unit)
+- Wormhole (Stationary Unit)
-Blackhole (Stationary Unit)
+- Blackhole (Stationary Unit)
-Ion Nebula (Stationary Unit)
+- Ion Nebula (Stationary Unit)
-Asteriod (Mobile Unit)
+- Asteriod (Mobile Unit)

 IMPORTANT NOTE:
 These Prop units are not buildable by any Faction.